 For example, a payment system connected to a banking app should, ideally, be very resilient and very scalable so that, if many people are using the app at the same time, you can scale it up massively to provide users with the service quality they expect.
 That one aspect of the app will have to be scalable, but everything else may not have to be.

 Other Considerations for Microservices Adoption

-These all provide good cases for using a microservices architecture.
+These all provide good cases for using a microservices architecture in Java.
 However, you may not want to make the move if you are operating with a small team.
 Depending on project size, each service may require its own team to develop and manage and a couple of people may need to stay working on the legacy app.